Saint Library

 Death in Beirut

-Martyred in Beirut by a pagan mob opposed to his preaching, alongside Simon; their relics were eventually carried to St. Peter's Basilica in Rome, where they lie together beneath the great dome raised over the graves of the apostles.
+According to the dominant tradition, Jude was martyred in Beirut alongside Simon by a pagan mob opposed to his preaching — though some early sources place his death in Persia.
+Their relics were eventually carried to St. Peter's Basilica in Rome, where they lie together.

 1480 AD